-BritishVolt: Talks held with two firms over failed gigafactory site
+Britishvolt: Talks held with two firms over failed gigafactory site

 The gigafactory, in Cambois near Blyth, was to make batteries for electric cars and hoped to create 3,000 onsite jobs.

-But after a string of financial blows it went into administration, with some 300 workers being laid off.
+But after a string of financial blows it went into administration, with about 300 workers being laid off.

 Glen Sanderson told a meeting there had been two approaches to be an alternative operator of the site.